azevedo66/sale-lobby-manager/README.md

 # GTA Sale Rotation Manager

 ## Introduction
-The **GTA Sale Rotation Manager** is a tool designed to help players organize fair and efficient sale rotations for their GTA businesses.
-It ensures balanced rotations, proper helper allocation, and smooth management of waiting lists.
+The **GTA Sale Rotation Manager** helps players organize fair and efficient sale rotations for their GTA businesses by ensuring balanced groups, proper helper allocation, and smooth management of waiting lists.

 This document outlines the rules, features, and guidelines for using the manager effectively.